james-li/dedup-tools/README.md

 # dedup-tools
-tools to remote duplicate files in a directory
+tools to remove duplicate files in a directory